parejkoj/fgcmcal/cookbook/README.md

 To build the output products you use the `fgcmOutputProducts.py` command-line task.
 The only config variable is the cycle number that the user has deemed to be converged and should be output.
+This should take around 5 minutes on `lsst-dev01`.

 ```bash
 fgcmOutputProducts.py /datasets/hsc/repo --rerun \